jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 		- add more of 20 psu saltwater

 08/06/2024
+- progress:
+	- autoclaved 4000 mL of 28 psu and 20 psu saltwater
 - plans:
 	- wash the 4000 mL flasks
 	- autoclave more 28 psu and 20 psu saltwater